Solar Saros 110

-Saros cycle series 110 for solar eclipses occurs at the Moon's descending node, repeating every 18 years, 11 days, containing 72 events.
-All eclipses in this series occurs at the Moon's descending node.
+Saros cycle series 110 for solar eclipses occurred at the Moon's descending node, repeating every 18 years, 11 days, containing 72 eclipses, 39 of which were umbral, all annular.
+This series began on 30 August 463 and ended on 17 October 1743.
+The annular eclipse with the longest duration was 29 December 1274 lasting 11 minutes and 44 seconds.

 This solar saros is linked to Lunar Saros 103.

 Umbral eclipses

 Umbral eclipses (annular, total and hybrid) can be further classified as either: 1) Central (two limits), 2) Central (one limit) or 3) Non-Central (one limit).
 The statistical distribution of these classes in Saros series 110 appears in the following table.